 Keep in mind the ultimate goal is to simplify and automate the work while removing unnecessary or repetitive processes.

 2. What training is necessary?

-Determine what type and how much training will be needed.
+Determine what type and how much training and development will be needed.
 Also identify which employees will receive the initial training and then train the rest of the staff.

 3. Who will be involved with the product selection?